This Guide Memo provides specific guidelines for conferring non-taxable gifts or awards upon eligible University employees.

 a.
 Nontaxable Gifts/Awards

 The cost of the nontaxable gift and/or award may be paid personally and reimbursed by the University using the Oracle Financials reimbursement application or purchased using a university PCard.
 The name of the employee and the occasion for the gift (e.g., 10-year service) must be included on the request or included in the PCard verification information to ensure timely processing.
-For more information see Guide Memo 5.4.3: Reimbursement of Expenses.
+For more information see Guide Memo 5.4.2: Business and Travel Expenses.

 b.
 Taxable Gifts/Awards